shakacode/shakapacker/docs/v7_upgrade.md

 Please note that Shakapacker v8 will remove any backward compatibility for spelling.

+### Shakapacker accepts config hash instead of a path to the config file

+Shakapacker v7 accepts a config hash instead of a config file path.
+You don't need to do anything if you don't interact with the Shakapacker interface directly.
+However, there are changes in the way Shakapacker reads configuration.
+The configuration gets generated based on the bundled config file in the Shakapacker gem and then overridden by the given custom configuration (loaded from `config/shakapacker.yml` by default).
+This means that some configurations, such as `shakapacker_precompile`, must be explicitly set to false to override the default values in the bundled config file.

 ## Upgrade Steps

 **Note:** At each step of changing the version, ensure that you update both gem and npm versions to the same "exact" version (like `x.y.z` and not `^x.y.z` or `>= x.y.z`).